Edchja/cheat-sheet/linux/configuration.md

 +----[SHA256]-----+
 ```

-After that, you can save the `public key` to GitHub, on your linux server or somewhere else.
+After that, you can save the `public key` to GitHub, on your Linux server or somewhere else.

 If the setup is done for the first time, you will have to create a `config` file.
 The config file is needed, so that the host can establish a connection with the server.
 If you want to have an ssh key for each service or application, you can do this by adding them to the config file.